antonfirsov/docs/2017/05-May/week2/2017-05-02-week-in-dotnet.md

-﻿The week in .NET - Microsoft Build 2017, On .NET with Alfonso García-Caro on Fable, Stanford CoreNLP
+﻿The week in .NET - Microsoft Build 2017, .NET Core 2.0 status, Happy birthday .NET with Eilon Lipton, On .NET with Alfonso García-Caro on Fable, Stanford CoreNLP
 ========================================================================================================================

 Previous posts: